-Configuring rules to use Pexip Infinity as a Lync/SfB gateway into Lync/SfB meetings
+Configuring rules to use Pexip Infinity as a gateway into SfB/Lync meetings

-In addition to Pexip Infinity acting as a point-to-point gateway between non-Lync/SfB devices, such as SIP and H.323 endpoints or Infinity Connect clients, and Lync/SfB clients, you can also configure the Pexip Distributed Gateway such that it can route calls from those external devices directly into ad hoc or scheduled Lync/SfB meetings.
+In addition to Pexip Infinity acting as a point-to-point gateway between non-SfB/Lync devices (such as SIP and H.323 endpoints or Infinity Connect clients) and SfB/Lync clients, you can also configure the Pexip Distributed Gateway so that it can route calls from those external devices directly into ad hoc or scheduled SfB/Lync meetings.

-All calls are routed into the Lync/SfB meetings by means of the Lync/SfB Conference ID that is associated with the Lync/SfB meeting.
-The Lync/SfB Conference ID is typically a 5-7 digit number.
+All calls are routed into the SfB/Lync meetings by means of the SfB/Lync Conference ID that is associated with the SfB/Lync meeting.
+The SfB/Lync Conference ID is typically a 5-7 digit number.
 For scheduled meetings it will normally be included in the meeting invitation.